ska-telescope/ska-data-lifecycle/README.md

 #### FastAPI and Authentication

-The test platform makes REST requests to DLM services and are proxied through the `dlm_gateway`.
+The REST requests issued through the test environment to DLM services are proxied through the `dlm_gateway`.

 The `dlm_gateway` checks the destination, unpacks the token and checks the permissions based on the user profile.